BitJam/live-usb-maker/README.md

 ```
 # search --no-floppy --set=root --fs-uuid %UUID%
 ```
 For MX-15, you need to add the line.
-This script adds it under the "set menu_color_highlight" line which is not robust.
-But starting with MX-16 (or earlier) we will use a grub.cfg that is similar to the one in antiX-16 so this non-robust approach is only for backward compatibility with MX-15 and antiX-15.
+This script adds it before the first "menuentry" line.

 Optimizing for Size
 -------------------